Wacom Competitors Overview: Huion, XP Pen, Gaomon, reMarkable, Xencelabs

 Gaomon Pen Tablets

 Gaomon is a lesser-known Chinese brand that launched on the international market in 2016.
-They offer a selection of nine pen tablets to consider if you’re looking for a less expensive option to a Wacom.
+They offer a selection of pen tablets and pen displays to consider if you’re looking for a less expensive option to a Wacom.
 For a budding artist who is beginning to explore digital art, these tablets are worth a look.

 reMarkable Paper Tablet